 Dry air can also irritate the lining of the nose and cause a nosebleed.
 Just as your skin is more prone to cracking and bleeding when it is dried out, so is your nose.
 When the lining is dry, minor rubbing or scratching is enough to start a bleed.

 Unfortunately, like vomit and snot, nosebleeds are one of those unpleasant childhood experiences that you’re likely to get the joy of experiencing.
 So, what should a parent do if their child has one?
-“Apply pressure [by squeezing with your thumb and index finger] to the front—or soft—part of the nose for 10 minutes,” says Woods.
+“Apply pressure [by] to the front—or soft—part of the nose for 10 minutes,” says Woods.
 Contrary to popular lore, do not lean your kid’s head back.
 Instead, sit them up and lean their head slightly forward.
 This prevents too much blood from being swallowed and causing gagging or vomiting.
 Woods also suggests applying a cool pack to the nose, but only after or while the nose is pinched.
 This can help lower inflammation and tighten blood vessels.

 Reassure your child through this process.
 Seeing blood can be scary for them and you—and your face may inadvertently reveal your shock or discomfort.
 Keeping your child calm during a nosebleed will help you to apply constant, uninterrupted pressure for ten minutes.
 Children should refrain from strenuous activity and from blowing their nose after a nosebleed to avoid re-opening the newly clotted blood vessels.